pierre-rouleau/usrhome/readme.rst

 Introduction
 ============

-USRHOME is a starting project with the goal of holding a set of portable Unix shell configuration files that:
+USRHOME is Unix shell configuration project that provides a set of shell script tools.
+It provides tools to *instrument* shells: specialize shells to add support for various tools, while leaving the main login shell intact if needed.

+With USRHOME you can instrument multiple shells independently.
+Once the rules are set (in terms of sourced scripts) you can quickly open a shell and activate support for the tools you need *just for that shell*.
+You can for instance have a shell that supports Rust development, another that adds gcc-based C++ compiler on macOS while keeping the Clang as default for the normal shell.

+USRHOME support:

-- can be used in macOS and multiple Linux distributions under the `Z Shell`_ and Bash,
+- macOS and multiple Linux distributions.
+- The `Z Shell`_ and Bash shell.
-- support multiple computers:
+- Multiple computers:

   - the configuration infrastructure logic is held inside this USRHOME Git repository,
-  - the user-specific configuration logic for several computers or VMs is stored inside a *sibling*, private, repository; the *usrcfg*.
+  - the user-specific configuration logic for several computers or VMs is stored inside a *sibling*, private, repository; the *usrcfg* (and USRHOME provides template files for it).

 With USRHOME, all user shell configuration dot files (such as your ``~/.bashrc``) are turned into symbolic links to `USRHOME dot files`_,